Sedation Dentistry in Waxahachie, TX

 - Place your trust in a dentist you’re comfortable with

 If you have dental anxiety, tell one of our dentists and they’ll inform you about strategies and the benefits of dental sedation.

 Are there any aftercare guidelines following dental sedation?

 The aftercare guidelines depend on the type of sedation you received.
 If you received nitrous oxide, you’ll be fine to carry on with your day as you normally would.
 For any other form of sedation, you’ll want to follow any recommendations by our dentists and these guidelines to be safe:

-- Continue to move around — This will help your body metabolize the medication
+- Continue to Move Around: This will help your body metabolize the medication

-- If you have any concerns, call our office at (972) 885-3335 and we’ll be here for you
+If you have any concerns, our compassionate staff is available at (972) 885-3335 to discuss any worries and answer your questions.